 You'll Constantly Go Behind Schedule

 This shouldn't come as a surprise, but scope creep and other "scaffolds" hamper project launch.
 You'll keep on missing deadlines and face overtime and frustration.
-Milestones often depend on one another, so if you've messed up with one, it might stall the consequent steps.
-This is not what you'd want for your project, and the discovery phase can help to avoid that.
+Milestones often depend on one another, so if you've messed up with one, the consequent steps might stall.
+This is not what you'd want for your project, and the discovery stage can help to avoid that.

 You'll Have Compromised Quality

 What happens when you rush things or choose the rough-and-ready manner?
 You lose quality.
 Of course, this doesn't mean you should only present the project to the world when the whole list of exquisite features is out there.
-Feel free to show the MVP as long as it's well-polished and then add on more complex functionality as time goes.
+Feel free to show the MVP (or even consider building in public) as long as it's well-polished and then add on more complex functionality as time goes.

-Let's briefly go over the main points regarding the project discovery phase based on how we approach it on Upsilon projects.
+Now we'd like to briefly go over the main points regarding the project discovery phase based on how we approach it on Upsilon projects.
 We take as an example one of our internal products — OrgaNice.
 It is a bot that builds a team directory based on your Slack workspace data.
+Let's go over the main discovery phase steps one by one.

 1. Discovery Start